Orient Express (Accor): Hotels

 Accor purchased a 50 percent stake in the Orient Express brand from SNCF in 2017 to launch a chain of Orient Express hotels.

 In 2019 it was announced that the first Orient Express hotel would open in Bangkok, Thailand at the King Power Mahanakhon skyscraper.
 It was planned to open in 2020 and would have had 154 rooms.
 In 2020 Orient Express and King Power mutually agreed to part ways and the Orient Express Hotel Bangkok was cancelled.

 In February 2022 Arsenale S.p.A acquired The Grand Hotel de la Minerva in Rome, Italy.
 In July, the opening of an Orient Express hotel in the space was announced.
 Also in 2022 the opening of an Orient Express at the Palazzo Dona Giovannelli in Venice was announced.
 The hotel opened in April 2025.

-Orient Express Palazzo Dona Giovannelli will open in April 2026 with the interior re-designed by Aline Asmar d'Amman.
+Orient Express Palazzo Dona Giovannelli opened in April 2026 with the interior re-designed by Aline Asmar d'Amman.